Plate glass university

-The term plate glass university or plateglass university refers to a group of universities in the United Kingdom established or promoted to university status in the 1960s.
+A plate glass university (or plateglass university) is one of a group of universities in the United Kingdom established or promoted to university status in the 1960s.
 The original plate glass universities were established following decisions by the University Grants Committee (UGC) in the late 1950s and early 1960s, prior to the Robbins Report in 1963.
 However, the term has since expanded to encompass the institutions that became universities as a result of Robbins' recommendations.

 Origin of terminology

 The term plateglass was coined by Michael Beloff for a book he wrote about these universities, to reflect their modern architectural design which often contains wide expanses of plate glass in steel or concrete frames.
-This contrasted with the (largely Victorian) red brick universities and the very much older ancient universities.
+This contrasted with the (largely Victorian) redbrick universities and the very much older ancient universities.

 Beloff applied the term specifically to the new creations of the 1960s, not including the institutions promoted from university colleges or colleges of advanced technology, or created by division of existing universities "as Durham shed Newcastle".
 All of the original plateglass universities were created de novo as universities.